The 11 Best Shoes For Bunions To Keep You Comfortable & Supported, Per Podiatrist Guidelines

 - Neutral stability

 HOKAs are super popular for a reason—they're high quality and built with comfort in mind.
 With neutral stability and a balanced cushioning, your toes will have the space they need while you're going on your long runs so even hitting the pavement won't make the pressure worse.
 Not to mention, the compression-molded EVA midsole and early-stage meta rocker for easy, smooth steps.
+We've featured this particular design in our roundups of the best running shoes for women and the best running shoes for wide feet.
+With neutral stability and a balanced cushion, they're also a top pick for people who stand all day, per podiatrist guidelines.

 - Slip on